SBC-Utrecht/pytom-match-pick/docs/benchmarks/defocus_handedness.md

 tilt-axis is aligned with the y-axis).
 The defocus gradient are therefore expected to be the strongest for the images collected a high sample tilts.
-Considering that the resolution in tomograms is generally not considered to be high due to alignment errors and that the high-tilt angles usually have an additional drop-off in resolution due to beam damage, I wondered how much effect defocus gradient correction actually has on the template matching scores.
+Considering that the resolution in tomograms is generally not considered to be high due to alignment errors and that the high tilt angles usually have an additional drop-off in resolution due to beam damage, I wondered how much effect defocus gradient correction actually has on the template matching scores.

-To properly measure this I selected a dataset of isolated ribosomes in thin ice (EMPIAR-10985), as I expected defocus gradients would have less effect on _in situ_ data.
+To properly measure this effect, I selected a dataset of isolated ribosomes in thin ice (EMPIAR-10985).
+Isolated macromolecules provide the highest resolution, while _in situ_ data would be further limited in resolution.
 I used an approach, similar to Warp, that calculates the defocus offsets in each subvolume of a tomogram.
 To measure the effects of defocus gradients, I compared results that assume both a default and inverted defocus handedness of the tilt-series.
 This inverted handedness comes down to inverting the tilt angles during